"A goal without a plan is just a wish." - Antoine de Saint-Exupery

 The end of the year is fast approaching.
 Now is the time to plan your year end activities so you can make the most of your financial planning and tax strategies.

 In a perfect world, you would have a comprehensive financial plan that you review often to ensure you are on track.
 However, I'm more realistic.
 I know you are probably not going to do this...

-And to be frank, you would not be reading this in December if you had already done your planning for the year.
+And to be frank, you would not be reading this late so in the year if you had already done your year-end planning.

 Having a financial plan is an important step in making sure you have a path to reach your goals.
 Financial planning is about figuring out where you want to go, putting together a path to get you there, and monitoring your progress along that path to adjust for unexpected events.

 While most financial planning should be done continuously throughout the year, many people wait until year end to complete their checklists.
 This post should help provide you with 12 immediate actions you can take to get up to speed on your financial planning before year end.

 Contributing to your Traditional IRA or Roth IRA each year should be an important part of your retirement strategy.
 This allows you to save for your retirement with preferred tax treatment on your investments.
 Not only is this the cornerstone of a solid financial plan, but it can also provide you with tax benefits today.